ahmedsaheed/website/data/second-brain/react-theming.md

 $ yarn add next-themes
 ```

-In your `pages/_app.js` file, you'd need to add the following line:
+In your `pages/_app.js` file, you'd also need to add the following line:

 ```js
 import { ThemeProvider } from "next-themes"